smataigne/StiefelLog.jl/README.md

 # StiefelLog.jl
-This repository is associated with the publication ["Mataigne S., Zimmermann R., Miolane N., An efficient algorithm to compute the Riemannian logarithm on the Stiefel manifold for a family of Riemannian metrics, 2024"](https://arxiv.org/abs/2403.11730)
+This repository is associated with the publication ["Mataigne S., Zimmermann R., Miolane N., An Efficient Algorithm for the Riemannian Logarithm on the Stiefel Manifold for a Family of Riemannian Metrics, SIAM Journal on Matrix Analysis and Applications, 46(2), 879-905, 2025"](https://epubs.siam.org/doi/10.1137/24M1647801)

 ## Requirements
 To use this repository, the user must have a Julia installation and have installed the following packages for computations: `LinearAlgebra`, `SkewLinearAlgebra`, `MatrixEquations`.
 And also the following packages to make the plots: `Plots`, `Colors`, `LaTeXStrings`, `XSLX`, `Distributions`, `BenchmarkTools`.
 These packages are easily obtained from the package installation environment as follows.
 In Julia REPL, press `]` to access the installation environment and for each package, do